If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 |A Good Option||A Good Option||Best CPT for you?

-Protein foods will include a lot of sources varying from plant to animal and one main thing to think about is the need for seafood due to the body not being able to make omega 3 fatty acids on its own.
+Protein foods will include many sources varying from plant to animal and one main thing to consider is the need for seafood due to the body being unable to make omega 3 fatty acids on its own.

 Oils are important.
 These are fats that have a high amount of monounsaturated and polyunsaturated fats.
 These are needed for the intake and absorption of certain vitamins.